Disappearance of Etan Patz: Aftermath

 In 1983, the May 25 anniversary of Etan Patz's disappearance was designated National Missing Children's Day in the United States.
 In 2001, the tribute spread worldwide.
 The International Centre for Missing & Exploited Children (ICMEC) coordinates the "Help Bring Them Home" campaign in 22 countries in conjunction with International Missing Children's Day.

 The extensive media attention attracted by the case of Patz's disappearance has been credited with increasing public awareness of the problem of child abduction.
-As a result, fewer parents are willing to allow their children to walk to school, photos of missing children have been more widely distributed (for example, on milk cartons) and the concept of "stranger danger" has been promoted, the idea that all adults not known to the child must be regarded as potential sources of danger.
+As a result, fewer parents are willing to allow their children to walk to school, photos of missing children have been more widely distributed (for example, on milk cartons) and the concept of "stranger danger" has been promoted, the idea that all adults not known to the child should be regarded as potential sources of danger.

+Etan's parents remained in the family home and kept the same phone number until 2019, when they relocated to Hawaii, which their younger son had moved to some years earlier.